aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dynamic-composition.md

 ## Migrating from Aurelia 1 \<compose>

-The composition in Aurelia 2 is fundamentally different than Aurelia 1.
-The same ease of use is still there, but the way in which some things worked in v1 does not work the same in v2.
+The composition in Aurelia 2 is fundamentally different from Aurelia 1.
+The same ease of use is still there, but how some things worked in v1 does not work the same in v2.

 ### Template and component-breaking changes

-1. In aurelia 2, `view` and `view-model` properties have been renamed to `template` and `component` respectively.
+1. In Aurelia 2, the `view` and `view-model` properties have been renamed `template` and `component` respectively.

     If you were having `view.bind` or `view-model.bind`, change them to `template.bind` or `component.bind` respectively.